-Welcome back to Medieval Monday!
-Our nature theme continues, and today, I’m sharing Snippet #10 from Shadow of the Swan, the third of The Novels of Ravenwood.
-Be sure to visit Medieval Romance Lovers on Facebook to find links to other participating authors’ excerpts. (#MedMonFall20)
+Welcome back to another Medieval Monday!
+Today, I’m sharing Snippet #11 from Shadow of the Swan.
+Remember to visit Medieval Romance Lovers on Facebook for links to other authors’ excerpts. (#MedMonFall20)

 Lady Constance de Bret was determined to be a nun, until shadows from the past eclipsed her present.
 Marriage is the safest option, but she insists on a spiritual union, in which physical intimacy is forbidden.
 Not so easy with a bridegroom who wields unparalleled charm!
 But a long-buried secret could taint his affection and cloak her in shadow forever.